 People receiving aged care and their representatives can call the hotline to:

-- ask questions, seek support and raise concerns or complaints about their food, nutrition and dining experience in aged care.
+- speak with professionals to ask questions, seek support and raise concerns or complaints about their food, nutrition and dining experience in aged care.

 The Food, Nutrition and Dining Hotline is available on 1800 844 044, 9.00 am to 5.00 pm AEDT, Monday to Friday.